-Put differently, when asked about the same sample, with the same information, academic researchers expect a larger effect size than nudge practitioners.
+Put differently, when asked about the same sample, and given the same information, academic researchers expect a larger effect size than nudge practitioners.
 We take these results as suggestive of the fact that academics' expectations about the effect size of their own trial may shape their trial design, and can at least partially explain differences in statistical power between the two samples.3 We acknowledge that, while we attribute this difference in MDE between the two samples to different expected effect sizes, it may also be due to different views of what is a policy-relevant or publishable effect size.

-A reasonable objection is that sample sizes may, to a large extent, be fixed, leaving experimenters with little choice (other than deciding whether to run the experiment altogether).
+A reasonable objection is that sample sizes, to a large extent, may be fixed, leaving experimenters with little choice (other than deciding whether to run the experiment altogether).
 One decision, though, that they clearly have is how many treatment arms to run: the more arms, the lower the statistical power per arm.
 If researchers actively aim for a higher MDE d (at the cost of lower statistical power), we would observe it in this dimension.
 As Figure A4b and Table 2 show, the number of arms is significantly larger in the Academic Journals sample than in the Nudge Units sample, despite academic researchers having (on average) a smaller sample size to start with.

 Figure A4c and Table 2 document an additional trial design feature.
 Academic researchers have fewer behavioral mechanisms per arm (as coded in our categorization).
 Plausibly, they are more concerned with establishing a mechanism for the potential findings, thus requiring multiple arms, each with a different mechanism.
 Nudge Units, instead, may be mostly focused on studying combinations of mechanisms to yield higher policy impact.
-Nudge Unit leadership confirmed that this was their primary concern when designing trials, and as one interviewee noted, "You only get to add more treatment arms if you can show with certainty that you are powered well enough to detect an effect between one treatment and control."
+Nudge Unit leadership confirmed that this was their primary concern